ansible-collections/vmware.vmware_rest/docs/vmware.vmware_rest.vcenter_vm_hardware_memory_module.rst

 Synopsis
 --------
-- Manage the memory of a VM
+- Updates the memory-related settings of a virtual machine.